 Referrals are also received from the Rhode Island Training School for those residents who will complete their sentences while transitioning back to the community.

-Another source of referrals is the Department of Mental Health and Retardation for adult residents who have developmental disabilities, many of whom are former residents of our group homes.
+Another source of referrals is the Department of Behavioral Health, Developmental Disabilities and Hospitals (BHDDH) for adult residents who have developmental disabilities, many of whom are former residents of our group homes.

 Office of the Child Advocate